richchapler/AzureSolutionsDocumentation/docs/DataFactory_Debugging.md

 }
 ```

-You will notice that the logged data for this failure is limited; only three references and not very detailed:
+You will notice that the logged data for this failure is limited:

 * `"OperationName": "customer_sql_to_storage - Failed"`
 * `"Level": "Error"`